 Even when we’re talking about colocation vs. cloud services, we’re talking about so much more — dedicated hosting vs colocation vs. private cloud vs. on premise vs. public cloud and so on.
 Before we go deeper into how colocation and cloud are growing together, we need to understand what the differences between them really are.

-Colocation definition: The meaning of colocation is hinted at right in the name: A data center where you can co-locate your data and apps alongside those of other companies.
+The definition of colocation is hinted at right in the name: A data center where you can co-locate your data and apps alongside those of other companies.
 It’s a step between managing your own server on-premise and moving to the cloud.
 And you get the insight of a team of people who think about infrastructure all day, every day.

 When we talk about cloud though, we’re not just talking about one thing.
 There are public clouds, like AWS, where everyone’s data lives together in one environment.
 There are also private clouds, which allow you to keep all of your information cordoned off into your own cloud.
 More expensive, but more secure as well.
 Then there are hybrid clouds, which allow you to move freely between the two options.